Unboxed-Software/solana-course/content/transfer-hook.md

 6. `another_mint` - the mint account of the token to be minted by the transfer hook instruction (**optional**).
 7. `PDA_account` - the PDA account that will be used as the mint authority for the `another_mint` account (**optional**).

 We will have to pass all of these accounts when calling the `initialize_extra_account_meta_list` instruction.
 However, Anchor will help us a lot here; it will validate the accounts and ensure that we are passing the right accounts.
 Also, it will parse the accounts and add them to an object called the `ctx` and pass them to the instruction when we call it.
-Good to know that there is a specific setting that you can enable in your `anchor.toml` file under the features section that will make Anchor generate the derived accounts without passing them by using the seeds from the struct validate.
+Good to know that there is a specific setting that you can enable in your `anchor.toml` file under the features section that will make Anchor generate the derived accounts without passing them by using the seeds from the struct validation.
 [Read more about it here](https://www.anchor-lang.com/docs/manifest#features).
 Basically, turning this on will make passing the PDA account address optional.

-After preparing the struct, we can go ahead and write the instruction itself, and it will look like this:
+After preparing the struct, we can go ahead and write the instruction itself, which will look like this:

 ```rust
 pub fn initialize_extra_account_meta_list(ctx: Context<InitializeExtraAccountMetaList>) -> Result<()> {